 The Research Development Camp will take place at the Centre for Contemporary Arts in Glasgow city centre [map].
 The event will run from 12:30pm on Thursday 4th May to 17:30pm on Friday 5th May.
 Lunch and coffee will be provided to attendees during the activities at CCA.
-A workshop supper is planned for Thursday evening at Koh I Noor, Glasgow’s oldest curry house.
+Supper and drinks will take place on Thursday evening from 7:00pm at Drygate Brewing Co.
+Glasgow G4 0UT.

 Following registration and welcome lunch at 12:30, the programme will begin with a research collaboration networking activity.
 This is an opportunity to meet other scholars from around the UK working on the creative economy theme.
 Over the course of the two-day event, research teams will form and pitch their innovative collaboration ideas before a jury, with a prize awarded to the winning pitch for further development.